jakobfriedl/conquest/docs/3-PROFILE.md

 3. Decoding

 > [!NOTE]
-> Heartbeat placement is currently only implemented for `header` and `parameter`, as those are the most commonly used options.
+> Heartbeat placement is currently only implemented for `header` and `query`, as those are the most commonly used options.

 To illustrate how that works, the following TOML configuration transforms a base64-encoded heartbeat packet into a string that looks like a JWT token and places it in the Authorization header.
 In this case, the `#` in the suffix are randomized, ensuring that the token is different for every request.